 The tip-and-pour method, as well as poorly designed pumps, can expose workers to injury and companies to significant financial losses

-In the manufacturing of plastics, workers often transfer potentially hazardous liquid additives such as plasticisers, colourants, dyes, lubricants, antimicrobials and flame retardants into smaller containers, vessels or directly into tanks or machinery.
+When manufacturing plastics, workers often transfer potentially hazardous liquid additives such as plasticisers, colourants, dyes, lubricants, antimicrobials and flame retardants into smaller containers or vessels, or directly into tanks or machinery.
 At times, liquid solvents and cleaners used for maintenance may be transferred as well.

 In addition to cost of clean-up or treating injuries, there are also indirect costs that can be incurred.
 These include supervisors’ time to document the incident and respond to any added government inspection or scrutiny, as well as the potential for temporary shutdown of the facility.

 “The indirect costs can be as much as 2–4 times the direct costs,” says Grubbe.
 “Not to mention potential liability, workers’ compensation issues, regulatory fines or potential actions from OSHA or the EPA.”

 Traditional practices of transferring liquid chemicals suffer from a number of drawbacks.
 Manual techniques, such as the tip-and-pour method, are still common today.
 Tipping heavy barrels, however, can lead to overpouring or the barrel toppling.